faridcher/ml-course/README.md

 `install.packages(c('jsonlite', 'httr'))`

+In order to submit, after completing each assignment, set the working directory to the root folder of the corresponding assignment e.g. `setwd('D:\MachineLearningMOOC\StarterCodes\mlclass-ex1')`.
+Then `source` the `submit.r` in R and type `submit()` in the R console.

 Try not to use my solutions and submit your own efforts as it is against the course rules.
 In future I may remove the solutions from the repository, so the submissions will be all your own efforts.

 ## Screen-shots